Summary of special tools required for installation and maintenance of the Shimano Hollowtech 2

 If you use the genuine Shimano Hollowtech 2 tool, there is no problem, but if you use a third party compatible product, the adapter may not fit the tool, so be careful.

-If the BB of your current road bike or cross bike is not Hollowtech 2, you need to “first remove the crank/BB currently installed”.
+If the BB of your current road bike or hybrid bike is not Hollowtech 2, you need to “first remove the crank/BB currently installed”.
 In other words, you will need both a tool to remove the current crank/BB and a special tool for Hollowtech 2.

 In this case, you will need an 8mm allen key, a cotterless puller, and a BB remover.
 8mm allen key is not included in most general purpose tool sets, so you will need to purchase it additionally.